 “Me and him in the league together running Cleveland, and then being able to put a better team together every single year would’ve definitely been worth it.”

-Not even Love thought his Cavaliers tenure would be as long as it has.
+Even Love thought his Cavaliers tenure would be shorter than it has.

-“To be completely honest and transparent with you, no,” Love responded when asked if he expected his career to be as lengthy as it was with the Cavs.
+“To be completely honest and transparent with you, no,” Love responded when asked if he expected his career to be as long as it was with the Cavs.

 And yet, here he still is.